ossuminc/riddl/doc/src/main/hugo/content/guides/authors/design/user-interface-modeling/application-models-users-tool.md

 the current set of technology currently available as a user interfaces( web sites, mobile applications, telephones, console panels).

-RIDDL Applications recognize
+## RIDDL And The User Experience
-that the user experience (UX) is an art and science of its own, and divorce themselves from that concern.
+RIDDL recognizes that the user experience (UX) is an art and science of its own, and divorces itself from that concern.
 This allows Applications to refer to rich user interface models that cover all the senses of a human, without having to define all that complexity.
-Such models are better suited to illustrations and demonstrations than words.
-To support that separation well, RIDDL Applications use the `shown by <url>` syntax to link its components to such illustrations and demonstrations.
+Such models are better defined with illustrations, demonstrations, wireframes, and etc. To support that separation well, RIDDL Applications use the `shown by <url>` syntax to link its components to such illustrations and demonstrations.